Topener/To.ImageCache/README.md

 require('To.ImageCache').config({
 	debug: true, //default "false"
 	expireTime: 100000, // time in seconds, default 43200 = 12 hours
-	folder: 'CustomFolder' // folder to store the cache in, default "ToCache" });
+	folder: 'CustomFolder', // folder to store the cache in, default "ToCache"
+	remoteBackup: true // iOS Only do you want the images to be backed up to iCloud?
+});
 ```

+The config can be changed at all times, between different files so support multiple folders, expiration times and file specfic backup properties.
+You only have to pass what you want to change from now on.
+No need to pass all config properties

 All available images will be stored in Properties